Home

 One of the toughest races on the planet features stunning landscapes and natural wonders

-The Atacama Crossing is a 250 km (155 mi) six-stage foot race held in the Atacama desert in Chile.
-It is a self-supported ultramarathon which means that runners have to carry their clothes, equipment, medicine, and food supply for seven days.
+The Atacama Crossing is a 155 mi (250 km) six-stage foot race held in the Atacama desert in Chile.
+It is a self-supported ultramarathon, which means that runners have to carry their clothes, equipment, medicine, and food supply for seven days.
 The organizers provide 10 liters of water per day and the tents for overnight rest.
-The race consists of six stages: in four days runners have to make almost four marathons, then cover 74 km in one day, have one rest day and complete a final stage of 11 km on the last day finishing in the ancient town of San Pedro de Atacama.
+The race consists of six stages: in four days, runners have to make almost four marathons, then cover 74 km in one day, have one rest day, and complete a final stage of 11 km on the last day, finishing in the ancient town of San Pedro de Atacama.

 The Atacama Crossing race is part of the 4 Deserts races and is also organized by RacingThePlanet.
-Other races are Gobi March in Mongolia, Namib Race in Namibia, and the Last Desert in Antarctica.
-The Atacama Crossing has the reputation of the hardest one.
-During the day the temperature in the desert reaches 46 °C (115 °F).
+Other races are the Gobi March in Mongolia, the Namib Race in Namibia, and the Last Desert in Antarctica.
+The Atacama Crossing has a reputation as the hardest one.
+During the day, the temperature in the desert reaches 46 °C (115 °F).
 In the night it drops to 6 °C (3 °F).
+Atacama Crossing 2025 is expected to attract up to 200 competitors from more than 40 countries.

-The Atacama Desert Crossing offers the most stunning views one can imagine.
-Beautiful sand dunes, still salt flats, and extraterrestrial terrain surrounded by snow-capped volcanoes.
+The Atacama Desert Crossing offers the most stunning views one can imagine—beautiful dunes, still salt flats, and extraterrestrial terrain surrounded by snow-capped volcanoes.
 Runners traverse challenging salt flats (described as frozen broccoli) and dunes, La Valle de la Luna (Valley of the Moon), go through narrow canyons where they can touch both walls at once before arriving at Valle de la Muerte (Valley of Death).
-There will be river crossings, waist-high grass, Inca and Aymara ancient rock artifacts. and beautiful stars like you've never seen at night.
+There will be river crossings, waist-high grass, Inca and Aymara ancient rock artifacts, and beautiful stars like you've never seen at night.

 Find hotels and airbnbs near Atacama Crossing (Map)